NimaSam/phaseChangeHeatFoam/README.md

 # phaseChangeHeatFoam
-This a solver for boiling and condensation which is written based on OpenFOAM-220 solver (interFoam).
+This is a solver for boiling and condensation which is written based on OpenFOAM-220 solver (interFoam).
 ## key features
 * track interface using VOF method which is improved with Lafaurie smoothing filter
 * consider two mass transfer models (Lee and Tanasawa)